madetech/the-wolves/README.md

 ## About The Project

 The Wolves is a project developed by the Made Tech Academy of Winter/Spring 2019.
-It set out to solve the problem of developers not filling in their timesheets on time and the need for the Operations team to manually send reminders.
+It set out to solve the problem of billablePeople not filling in their timesheets on time and the need for the Operations team to manually send reminders.

-This application solves this problem by automatically reminding developers that have not submitted their timesheets through a Slack direct message and publicly listing all those yet to do so by the deadline.
+This application solves this problem by automatically reminding billable people that have not submitted their timesheets through a Slack direct message and publicly listing all those yet to do so by the deadline.

 <p align="center">
   <img src="images/the-wolves-reminder.png" alt="Logo" width="500">